Internet Security and Safety

 At Belgrade State Bank, your safety and security are one of our top priorities.
 In a new and digital age, it is easier than ever to connect with your bank online.
 Below we provide some ways to stay safe while on the internet and interacting with Belgrade State Bank online.

 - We NEVER send emails requesting personal information.
-WE will never ask you to "verify" information.
+We will never ask you to "verify" information.
 We will never ask you to click on a special site link to do so.
-While emails of this nature may looks like they are from us, and even use our logo, they are most likely a "phishing" scam.
+While emails of this nature may look like they are from us, and even use our logo, they are most likely a "phishing" scam.
 Do not answer them.
 If you receive an email purporting to be from us, do not hesitate to call us to confirm it.